HridaySarder/event-management/questions_and_answers.md

 <details><summary><b>Answer</b></summary>
 <p>

-#### Answer: - C: 3
+#### Answer: C: 3

-<i>Write your explanation here</i>
-The code initializes a variable count to 0 and an array nums with numbers [0, 1, 2, 3].
+<i>The code initializes a variable count to 0 and an array nums with numbers [0, 1, 2, 3].
 It then uses the forEach method to iterate through the elements of nums.
 For each element, if the element is not 0 (meaning it's truthy), it increments the count by 1.
 Finally, it logs the value of count, which represents the count of truthy elements in the nums array.
-In this case, it logs 3 because there are three truthy values (1, 2, and 3) in the array.
+In this case, it logs 3 because there are three truthy values (1, 2, and 3) in the array.</i>

 </p>
 </details>